 Simply, let it all cook until the fat is melted into a golden elixir and then skin is shriveled and crisp.
 If your heat is too high, you’ll burn the fat and thats not good.
 So remember low and slow.

 Once there is an accumulation of fat and then chicken skin is crisp and browned take out the chicken skin pieces.
-These are called gribeness.
-Strain the fat into a glass jar.
+These wonderful little gems, created in the process of making smaltz are called gribeness.
+More on that in a few.
+First, to finish the smaltz, strain the fat from pan into a glass jar.
 My mom used to use an old soup or pickle jar.
 It stayed in our fridge until that batch of smaltz was gone and it was time to make another.

 As for the Gribeness

 Spread two slices of good toasted rye or marble rye bread with a bit of cooled shmaltz.
 Layer the seasoned gribeness and thin sliced raw red onion on top of one slice and then top with the other.
-Oh my!
+Yes Please!